pkmn/engine/docs/PROTOCOL.md

 ### `LastStill`/`LastMiss`

-Unfortunately, Pokémon Showdown's protocol does not allow for translating one message at a time.
+Unfortunately, Pokémon Showdown's protocol does not allow for translating a single message at a time in isolation.
 The `|move|` message can be modified by a message with the `LastStill` (`0x01`) or `LastMiss` (`0x02`) `ArgType`.
-In the Pokémon Showdown simulator the `attrLastStill` method is used to modify a batched `|move|` message before it is written with other messages as a single chunk, but the pkmn engine streams out writes immediately and does not perform batching, meaning code parsing the engine's protocol is required to do the batching instead.
+In the Pokémon Showdown simulator the `attrLastMove` method is used to modify a batched `|move|` message before it is written with other messages as a single chunk, but the pkmn engine streams out writes immediately and does not perform batching, meaning code parsing the engine's protocol is required to do the batching instead.

-When interepreting a buffer written by the pkmn `Log`, if a `LastStill` (`0x01`) byte is encountered, if there is a previous `|move|` message in the same buffer that occured earlier, append a `[still]` keyword arg to it.
+When interepreting a buffer written by the pkmn `Log`: if a `LastStill` (`0x01`) byte is encountered and if there is a previous `|move|` message in the same buffer that occured earlier, append a `[still]` keyword arg to it.
 Similarly, if a `LastMiss` (`0x02`) byte is encountered, append a `[miss]` to the last seen `|move|` message if present.

 ## Messages